Sara Montiel: Career

 All this made her a film and singing international superstar.
 Almost all of her next films earned high box office results and she combined filming, recording songs and performing live.
 She was the highest paid star of Spanish cinema, and many years later, she began to say that she had been paid more than US$1 million for each of these films, something that the press widely reported as the actual figure.
-Among the next films during the 1960s and early 1970s were My Last Tango (1960), Pecado de amor (1961), The Lovely Lola (a 1962 version of La Dame aux Camélias), Casablanca, Nest of Spies (1963), Samba (1964), The Lost Woman (1966), Tuset Street (1967), Esa Mujer (1969) and Variety (1971).
+Among the next films during the 1960s and early 1970s were My Last Tango (1960), Pecado de amor (1961), The Lovely Lola (a 1962 version of La Dame aux Camélias), Casablanca, Nest of Spies (1963), Samba (1964), The Lost Woman (1966), Tuset Street (1967), Esa mujer (1969) and Variety (1971).
 The film Variety was banned in Beijing in 1973.

 In 1974, she announced her retirement from movies, as she become dissatisfied with the movie industry and the overt nudity in films, but continued performing live, recording and starring on her own variety television shows in Spain.
 In 2002 she was the advertising image of the MTV Europe Music Awards held in Barcelona.

 In November 2009, singer Alaska who forms the Spanish pop group Fangoria with Nacho Canut, invited Montiel to record a track sharing vocals with her for the re-release of the band's album Absolutamente.
 They recorded the title track "Absolutamente" as a duet.
 The music video for the song was released on 18 December 2009.
 Well into her eighties, she had no plans to retire, and continued working in various projects.
 In May 2011, after almost forty years without making a movie, she performed in a feature film directed by Óscar Parra de Carrizosa.
 The film title is Abrázame and was shot on location in La Mancha.

 She is considered "one of the most important actresses in the history of Spain", and has been described by Spain's press as a "myth of Spanish cinema."
 She has also been characterized as "the most beautiful woman of twentieth century Spain."
 She has also been called a "sexual, feminist, and gay icon for Francoist Spain."

-Personal information
+Personal life

 Montiel, whose complete name was María Antonia Alejandra Vicenta Elpidia Isidora Abad Fernández, was born in 1928 in Campo de Criptana (Ciudad Real), Spain.
 She entered films after winning a talent contest at age fifteen.
 In her first movie, she was credited as "María Alejandra" a shortened version of her real name.
 For her next film, she changed her name to Sara, after her grandmother, and Montiel after the Montiel fields in La Mancha region of her birth.
 It was in Mexico where she first learned how to read and write, taught by the poet León Felipe, and in 1951 she acquired Mexican dual nationality.
 She was married four times, and was ex-communicated by the Catholic Church in Spain for the civil-wedding ceremony of her first marriage: